BVHView

 Raylib has been great for building this - it means it can be compiled for most platforms (given a few Makefile adjustments), can be easily hacked and made into an interactive application, and gives a fair bit of flexibility on the rendering given the glsl shaders.
 If you find this tool useful please consider contributing to raylib's development.

-While I would still always encourage researchers serious about animation research to visualize their results on a skinned character, I hope the community can find this tool useful and perhaps we can stop wasting quite so much time debugging shadow mapping in our own little individual C++ OpenGL programs!
+While I would still always encourage researchers serious about animation research to visualize their results on a skinned character (you could try this as a starting point), I hope the community can find this tool useful and perhaps we can stop wasting quite so much time debugging shadow mapping in our own little individual C++ OpenGL programs!

 Happy hacking!